containers/common/docs/containers.conf.5.md

 Environment variable list for the container process, used for passing environment variables to the container.

+**env_append**=[]

+Append env variables list to list of env. env_append allows users to append to env variables provided via other containers.conf files.

 **env_host**=false

 Pass all host environment variables into the container.